Armed Men Dressed As Creepy Clowns Chase Kids In Pennsylvania Woods

 Over the weekend, the creepy clowns reportedly returned for round two of freaking people out.
 As CBS News reports, the scary clowns were first spotted by a group of children playing hide-and-seek in the West Mifflin, Pennsylvania woods.
 The incident happened at about 4:15 p.m. on Saturday afternoon, and according to the kids, two men dressed as “scary clowns” approached them, armed with weapons.

 The children understandably tried to get away from the men, and that’s when the creepy clowns began to chase them.
-The kids, including 8-year-old Dylan Milkowski ran straight home and told their parents what had happened.
+The kids, including 8-year-old Dylan Milkowski, ran straight home and told their parents what had happened.
 According to Dylan’s dad Michael, the kids were yelling and screaming when they ran into the house.
 Even so, he didn’t believe their tale of creepy clowns chasing after them.
 At least not right away.
 Then, he saw the creepy clowns for himself.

 “I said to my kids, ‘Are you lying or something?’ and they were like ‘No, we’re being really serious.’
 I looked over and they showed me where they were and there’s two guys running up a hillside.”